gmreizu/george-2019-07-12/README.md

 ### CSS

 We use the [BEM methodology](https://en.bem.info/) for CSS styles, mostly to disable the 'cascading' feature of CSS, which is considered an anti-pattern these days.

+### Why use broker instead of Redux/MobX.

+In previous projects I used a custom flux-style state manager based on [RxJS](https://github.com/ReactiveX/rxjs).
+It wasn't easy to switch to Redux within the time constrains, so I implemented a simple pub-sub `broker` that in coordination with the `DocumentStore` implement the 'unidirectional flow' pattern advocated by Flux/Redux etc. IMO, it's a simple, easy to understand solution, that's apropriate for this exercise.